ducna28work-ai/seo-portfolio/case-studies/technical-seo-gsc/README.md

 - Index appropriate URLs
 - Re-evaluate optimized pages

-The project also established a more systematic workflow for identifying and monitoring technical SEO issues.
+The project also established a more systematic workflow for identifying, prioritizing, fixing, and monitoring technical SEO issues.

 ---

-# ⚠️ Technical SEO Challenges
+## ⚠️ Technical SEO Challenges

 Travel websites can contain a large number of URLs generated from products, categories, content, filters, pagination, and other website functions.